Dan has been in the HVAC industry for 23 years, with experience ranging from installation and service to sales and distribution.

 How to Cut Water Lines Properly

 Though this article is simple to follow and easy to understand, there are a couple of things we need to be sure you do properly to avoid further complications.
-One of which is cutting the pipe.
-It sounds simple, and it is, but if not done properly it can throw a wrench into the whole process.
+One of these things is cutting the pipe.
+It sounds simple, and it is, but if it isn't done properly it can throw a wrench into the whole process.

-- For plastic pipes like cpvc and what is commonly called Pex, or flexible water line, all you need is a plastic tubing cutter.
+- Plastic Pipes: For plastic pipes like cpvc and what is commonly called Pex, or flexible water line, all you need is a plastic tubing cutter.
 (See photo) Much like scissors, simply place the cutters around the pipe and apply a bit of pressure while rocking them back and forth on the pipe.
-Once you've cut through the surface a bit, just squeeze and voila! your pipe is cut.
+Once you've cut through the surface a bit, just squeeze and your pipe will be cut.

 Is there a plumber in you?